KTeam BBQ

 • price 3 of 4

-This sprawling restaurant inside MaDang Courtyard offers sleek interiors, plenty of room for larger groups and dry-aged beef offerings that surpasses most, if not all, of L.A.’s Korean barbecue restaurants in terms of juiciness and flavor.
+Why we love it: Located inside MaDang Courtyard, Jeong Yuk Jeom is one of my top choices for those in larger groups and conflicting dietary restrictions.
+For omnivores, the dry-aged beef offerings surpass most, if not all, of L.A.’s Korean barbecue restaurants in terms of juiciness and flavor.
 (Another bonus: Those who park in the on-site lot receive four hours’ free validation.)
-While the litany of sides are good—not necessarily great—the exemplary “butcher’s pride” combos and pressed beef tartare sushi make for an excellent high-end KBBQ experience.
-A few compelling plant-based options cater to vegans, including a stir-fried galbi platter that tastes almost exactly like the real thing.
-While you can also order meat à la carte, we recommend starting with Jeong Yuk Jeom’s signature family-style sets, particularly the ones that include dry-aged prime rib eye.
+While the standard assortment of sides are good—not necessarily great—the exemplary “butcher’s pride” combos and show-stopping pressed beef tartare sushi make for an excellent high-end KBBQ experience.
+A few compelling plant-based options cater to vegans and vegetarians, including a stir-fried galbi platter that tastes almost exactly like the real thing.
+While you can also order meat à la carte, I recommend starting with Jeong Yuk Jeom’s signature family-style sets, especially any of the ones that include dry-aged prime rib eye.

 • Korean